awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-resource-data-sync.md

 ------

 1. Run the following command to create a resource data sync configuration with the Amazon S3 bucket you created at the start of this procedure\.
-This command creates a sync from the AWS Region you are currently logged into\.
+This command creates a sync from the AWS Region you're logged into\.
 **Note**
-If the sync and the target Amazon S3 bucket are located in different regions, you may be subject to data transfer pricing\.
+If the sync and the target Amazon S3 bucket are located in different regions, you might be subject to data transfer pricing\.
 For more information, see [Amazon S3 Pricing](https://aws.amazon.com/s3/pricing/)\.

 ------
 #### [ Linux & macOS ]